imclerran/week3-livecoding/README.md

-# 1-21-livecoding
+# week3-livecoding
-The repo developed in class on 1-21-2019
+The repo developed during the third week of class.